HabitatFramework/TechnicalGuide/installation/installation.rst

 .. _installing:

-Installing the HLU GIS Tool
+Installing the HLU Tool
 ===========================

 To install the HLU Tool `double-click` on the Setup.exe and follow the instructions.
-By default this will install the HLU GIS Tool into the :file:`C:\\Program Files\\HLU\\HLU GIS Tool\\` directory.
-The installer will also create shortcuts in the start menu and will display the ReadMe file.
+By default this will install the HLU Tool into the :file:`C:\\Program Files\\HLU\\HLU GIS Tool\\` directory.
+The installer will also create shortcuts in the start menu and will optionally display the ReadMe file.

 .. _enable_extension: